 - Volunteer with a food bank and learn more about supply chain management and how to lead a volunteer staff

 - Observe how large companies adapt to an ever-changing marketplace during an internship

 - Work with your honors advisor to explore the management techniques you encounter during a co-op.
 What works?
 What doesn't?

 - Study abroad and reflect on how the program helps you integrate into a new culture

 Why do we include the immersion experience component?

 Your immersion experience is learning-by-doing: examining an existing organization, program, or process to see what makes it tick.
-Your immersion plan, reflections, and debrief will help you optimize the lessons learned about the experience and use them to plan ahead.
+Your immersion plan and reflections will help you optimize the lessons learned about the experience and use them to inform your future.
 What skills and abilities come naturally for you?
 What do you need to work on?
 What could you see yourself doing in the future?
 What do you want to avoid?

 We recommend 50 hours immersed in your new context, spread out over several weeks.
 (You may include preparation for a more intense immersion, such as pre-departure for a week-long immersion in another culture.)